typicode/husky/README.md

   <a href="https://patreon.com/typicode">Support Husky and have your company logo here ;)</a>
 </p>

-Click [here](https://thanks.typicode.com) to view all the people supporting husky.
+Visit [thanks.typicode.com](https://thanks.typicode.com) 🌵 to view all the people supporting husky.

 ## Install